 Download the Tutorials & Template Files

-Find your version of Microsoft Word below to download the handout distributed at the thesis-formatting workshops IT offers each semester. we also provide a template for creating your thesis and an example of what a final thesis should look like.
+Find your version of Word below to download the tutorial appropriate to your needs.
+We also provide a template for creating your thesis and an example of what a final thesis should look like.
 The Graduate School rules permit three different heading and Table of Contents formats.
-To provide support for the greatest possible number of students, these files help you use the two most-frequently-used formats, numeric and simple.
-Please read the tutorial before you decide which format to use.
+To provide support for the greatest possible number of students, these files help you use the two most-frequently-used formats, numeric (Scientific) and simple (Traditional).
+See the Graduate School Guidelines for Master’s Theses and Doctoral Dissertations for more information on the permitted formats.
+Please read the tutorial appropriate to your version of Microsoft Word before you decide which format to use.